en-di/en-di.org/content/the-chosen-one-and-other-things-i've-learned-about-love/index.md

 author: ValeriaVG
 tags: [love, relationships, identity]
 summary: |
   Love is in the air!
-I do find that Pride month a better celebration of love than a Valentine's day.
+I do find that Pride month is a better celebration of love than a Valentine's day.
   Both because love deserves much more than one day and because I'm convinced that love is about choices.
 ---